nicolasff/webdis/README.markdown

 * Optional daemonize.
 * Default root object: Add `"default_root": "/GET/index.html"` in webdis.json to substitute the request to `/` with a Redis request.
 * HTTP request limit with `http_max_request_size` (in bytes, set to 128MB by default).
+* Database selection in the URL, using e.g. `/7/GET/key` to run the command on DB 7.

 # Ideas, TODO...
 * Add better support for PUT, DELETE, HEAD, OPTIONS?
 How?
 For which commands?